-There is a central area in the air-side of the terminal 3.
+There is a central area in the air-side of terminal 3.
 Concourses B, C and D are all connected to this central square.
-If you are visiting Dan Lounge in the concourse C, like we did, just head to concourse C and follow the lounge signs.
-The lounge is at the same floor as gates.
+If you are visiting Dan Lounge in concourse C, like we did, just head to concourse C and follow the lounge signs.
+The lounge is on the same floor as the gates.
 No need to take stairs up or down.
-The lounge's door is not easily discoverable as it has grey colors same as the walls.
+The lounge's door is not easily discoverable as it has grey colours same as the walls.
 Furthermore, you may miss easily the lounge entrance because of the unclear logos (not easily visible).

 Is the Lounge Good for Plane Spotting?

 We do love plane spotting and we often do that while visiting lounges.
-Unfortunately, our arrival to Dan Lounge was late in the evening so it is was already dark.
-We had a view to the tarmac but what do you expect in dark hours.
-In the day time, we guess the view to be better but still only a minor part of the tarmac is viewable from the lounge .
+Unfortunately, our arrival at Dan Lounge was late in the evening so it is was already dark.
+We had a view of the tarmac but what do you expect in dark hours.
+In the daytime, we guess the view to be better but still only a minor part of the tarmac is viewable from the lounge .

 How to Get Into Dan Lounge?